Why not commit to a greater good?

 There’s also of course the benefit of your company’s positive image of an organisation that truly cares about people, but again – that’s just a bonus.

 GE’s former CEO John Welch used to say ‘You build the best team, you win’.
-If you’ve managed to attract good people that have not only the academic background but also intuition, skills and the right attitude, then you are most certainly on the road to success.
+If you’ve managed to attract good people who have not only the academic background but also intuition, skills and the right attitude, then you are most certainly on the road to success.
 Giving them the chance to do something meaningful with their lives will not only keep them working for you but will also give you the chance, through your company’s social engagement, to contribute to a greater good and leave a legacy for the generations to come.
-If there was a leacy you wanted to leave that makes a difference, what would that legacy be?
-What difference do you think it would make to focus on building a legacy with your business to you and your staff?
+If there was a legacy you wanted to leave that makes a difference, what would that legacy be?
+What difference do you think it would make to focus on building a legacy with your business for you and your staff?

-If the above article has triggered something inside you that has been a long held passion to do something more with your business, and you would like to discuss it more to see the possibilities, please feel free to contact me.
+If the above article has triggered something inside you that has been a long-held passion to do something more with your business, and you would like to discuss it more to see the possibilities, please feel free to contact me.